 Whether you are researching a school project or are just interested in our favorite aquatic mammals, you’ve come to the right place.
 Click on any of the links under “Manatees” on this page and see our Helpful Hints below to get started.
+If you are reporting an injured manatee, please click the blue box below.

 If you are just getting started, you may want to begin with our Manatee Facts page.